-Pound slides on uncertain U.K. election outcome
+Pound slides after U.K. election turmoil

-An exit poll suggesting that British Prime Minister Theresa May may have lost her parliamentary majority in a general election on Thursday sent the pound falling against the dollar.
+The pound is trading sharply lower against the dollar after voters in the U.K. denied Prime Minister Theresa May a parliamentary majority in a crucial general election.

-The pound dropped about 1.6% to trade above $1.27 in the immediate aftermath of the projection, which was published as soon as voting ended at 5 pm ET.
-It registered a similar fall against the euro.
+The British currency dropped about 1.6% to trade above $1.27 after an exit poll showed that May's Conservative Party would struggle to hold on to a majority.
+The poll, which was published as soon as voting ended on Thursday, also caused the pound to fall against the euro.

+By Friday morning in the U.K., official results had confirmed that no single party had won enough seats to secure an overall majority.

-If the exit poll is confirmed by actual results, it would raise big questions about whether May can remain as U.K. leader and lead the country into vital negotiations on the country's exit from the European Union, due to start on June 19.
+The results raise big questions about whether May can remain as U.K. leader and lead the country into vital negotiations on the country's exit from the European Union, due to start on June 19.

-"There will be other polls, and results will come out through the night, but this is going to leave Theresa May struggling to keep control of the Brexit process," said Kit Juckes, strategist at Societe Generale.
+"This is going to leave Theresa May struggling to keep control of the Brexit process," said Kit Juckes, strategist at Societe Generale.
 "Can't see how that's helpful for the pound even if we are somewhat braced for a close outcome."

 General election 2017: Latest updates

+The pound remained volatile as results trickled in, falling as much as 2% to below $1.27 before regaining some ground.

-The currency was trading at $1.29 earlier on Thursday.
+It had been trading comfortably above $1.29 during the day on Thursday.
 That's 14% lower than its level on the day of the Brexit referendum nearly a year ago.
 Since then it has traded as low as $1.20.

 The situation where no party has a majority is known as a hung Parliament.
-That could plunge the country into a prolonged period of political uncertainty and horsetrading over the formation of a coalition government, or possibly even another election.
+It could plunge the country into a prolonged period of political uncertainty and horsetrading over the formation of a coalition government, or possibly even another election.

 "On balance, the financial markets and the private sector would have preferred a Conservative majority to a Labour majority ... and they definitely prefer stability to instability," said Tony Travers, director of the Institute of Public Affairs at the London School of Economics.

-"What this result suggests, if it holds, is that there will be some instability and it will be hard for the British government to negotiate on Brexit."
+"What this result suggests ... is that there will be some instability and it will be hard for the British government to negotiate on Brexit."

 Related: U.K. growth was weakest in Europe in first quarter